A BRIEF HISTORY OF HOUSEWORK

 Housework in the 19th Century

 In the 19th century housework became easier although it was still hard work.
 Carpets were mass-produced in Britain from the mid-19th century and they became much cheaper.
 However cleaning carpets was no easy task in the 19th century.
 You had to hang up the carpet and beat it with a carpet beater (a handle and large flat paddle, usually made of cane).
 The carpet sweeper was invented in 1876 by Melville Bissell.
 It made it far easier to clean rugs and carpets.
 Although to clean carpets people sometimes sprinkled them with dry tea leaves then brushed them up.
 Also in 1876 Susan Hibbard patented the feather duster.

 Meanwhile in 1860 Fredrick Walton invented linoleum, which was a cheap and easy to clean floor covering.
 Then in 1893 Thomas Stewart invented a mop with a replaceable head.
 It also had a clamping device. when a lever was pulled water and dirt were wrung out (before mops had to be wrung manually).
 His invention made cleaning the floor easier.

 Most Victorian homes also had a scullery.
 In it was a 'copper', a metal container for washing clothes.
 The copper was filled with water and soap powder was added.
 To wash the clothes they were turned with a wooden tool called a dolly.
 (A dolly looked like a long wooden pole with a stool with several legs on its end).
 Or you used a metal plunger with holes in it on the end of a pole to push clothes up and down.
-It was called a posser.
 Wet clothes were wrung through a device called a wringer or a mangle to dry them.
 In the USA John E Turnbull invented the clothes wringer in 1843.
 The 'modern' clothes peg with a spring clamp was invented by Robert Tasker in 1850.

 During the 19th century towns and cities created a piped water supply, which must have made washing clothes easier.
 Furthermore in the late 19th century middle class homes began to have gas water heaters, which also helped.